mmdagent-ex/site-doc/content.en/docs/74_remote_speech.md

 SNDFILE
 ```

-After that, the audio data is divided into short chunks and sent.
-One chunk consists of the string "`SND`" followed by a 4-digit (decimal) chunk length (in bytes), followed by the specified chunk length worth of voice waveform data.
-No newline code is needed.
-This is done continuously for each short chunk of voice (about 1024 bytes).
-Please make sure that the chunk size does not exceed 4K Bytes.
+After that, the audio data should divided into short chunks and sent.
+One chunk consists of the string "`SND`" followed by a 4-digit (decimal) chunk length (in bytes), followed by the body of the raw waveform data.
+No newline code is needed.  **The size of each chunk should be less than 4K bytes**.
+For longer audio data, divide it into the small chunks (less than 4K bytes) and send them in turn.

 ```text
 SNDxxxxyyyyyyyyyyyyyyyyyyy....